 If you are looking for the best fencing oil or wood fence stain to protect and decorate your garden fence, Promain can give you advice to help you with your project.
-Within our range, you will find a selection of decorative products that offer outstanding protection, including penetrating wood finishes, wood stains, wood preservers and wood treatments.
+Within our range, you will find a selection of decorative products that offer outstanding protection, including penetrating wood finishes, and wood stains.

 Stain for Wood Fence: What is it used for?

 Fence stains are essential when it comes to repelling weather damage, eroding, insects and UV light degradation.
 When applied correctly and left to dry for the advised length of time, your fencing will be able to withstand attacks from sunlight, water, insects and mould growth.
 A quality wood stain will help you fence to resist many of the outdoor elements that would usually be harmful to the wood.